14 business travel tips | Booking.com for Business

 2. Check with IT if you’re all set to work remotely

 If you’re not used to working remotely, it’s a good idea to check with your company’s IT services whether you’re all set to work from a different location.
-This might mean you need a VPN to connect securely to your network.
-Before leaving, make sure your IT equipment is working without any problems.
+This might mean you need a VPN to connect securely to your network or activate roaming on your phone.

 A few cyber security recommendations when traveling for business are: